Building Brand Awareness

 Companies and every single marketing effort made by it, are under the microscope of the world like never before as they make every effort to place themselves in a competitive advantage.
 Consumers are no longer making decisions solely based on pricing or product.
-They need to know what a brand stands for, and see the work being done to achieve those goals.
+They need to know what a brand identity stands for, and see a high-quality level of work being done to achieve those goals.
 A global study conducted

-by Accenture Strategy stated that “nearly 30,000 consumers found that 62 percent of customers want companies to take a stand on current and broadly relevant issues like sustainability, transparency or fair employment practices.”
+by Accenture Strategy stated in its metrics that “nearly 30,000 consumers found that 62 percent of customers want companies to take a stand on current and broadly relevant issues like sustainability, transparency or fair employment practices.”
 More recently, we’ve seen more influencers speaking out negatively about the wastage that comes with receiving PR packages gifted without confirmation from the influencer.
 On the flip side of this, we’re seeing how brands are more vocal about their sustainability efforts, and influencers are shifting their views on partnerships to make sure that their values align with the higher quality efforts to build a brand awareness strategy that some brands have.
 Unfortunately, we live in a time of “greenwashing” as well, so sometimes it isn’t as easy to separate the real from the faux in some social media campaigns, or for that matter any marketing channel.

 What is greenwashing?
-Simply put, greenwashing is when a company puts forward a “positive” statement in regards to their environmental efforts without actually making any changes.
+Simply put, greenwashing is when a brand name or company puts forward a “positive” statement in regards to their environmental efforts without actually making any changes.
 Companies do this to make it seem like they’re speaking to an issue, when in reality, they’re looking to appease consumers and place themselves on the “right side” of the situation.
 Green-washed products use ambiguous eco-friendly terminology and content marketing to strategically make themselves more appealing to their target audience.
 In return, consumers purchase these products although they have been misled by the green initiatives and symbols that champion these claims made by companies.
 Many brands also try to chase trending topics like sustainability without making sure they are truly involved in this messaging.
 Social media channels are of course often a way users can expose these issue.